- Annual Graduate Enrollment:

 With campuses in Arlington and Fairfax, Virginia, the Schar School of Policy and Government is located just minutes from Washington, D.C.
 The Schar School’s prime location in the heart of U.S. policy offers students unparalleled access to one-of-a-kind professional opportunities with top employers.
 Graduates are doing consequential work in both the public and private sectors, obtaining positions with the U.S. Department of State, USAID, the World Bank, the United Nations, Deloitte, Booz Allen Hamilton, Shanghai Media Group, Cross-Cultural Solutions, Global Health Council, and many others.

 In addition to providing internships and career opportunities, the Schar School’s location in the Washington, D.C. area also introduces students to hundreds of prominent events, speeches, panel discussions, and workshops.
-In the past year, the Schar School welcomed distinguished guests President Luis Guillermo Solís Rivera of Costa Rica and Dr. Francis Fukuyama from Stanford University to campus to speak on policy issues.
-The Schar School also hosted the 2017 Virginia Gubernatorial Debate, with Dean Mark J. Rozell serving on the panel.
+In the past year, the Schar School welcomed distinguished guests Lech Walesa, former president of Poland and leader of the Solidarity movement; ‘Homeland’ stars Claire Danes and Mandy Patinkin speaking on intelligence in pop culture; U.S. Senators Mark Warner (D-Va.) and Tim Kaine (D-Va.); Pulitzer Prize winning journalist Greg Miller; former U.S. Senator Tom Daschle; President Luis Guillermo Solís Rivera of Costa Rica, and others.
+The Schar School also hosted the 2018 Virginia Gubernatorial Debate, with Dean Mark J. Rozell serving on the panel.

 Whether you aspire to lead a government or nonprofit organization, develop public policies and programs, create innovative consulting solutions, or provide expert analysis, you will graduate from the Schar School prepared to meet the challenges of a changing world.